FQAS Requirements

 FQAS Requirements:

-All faculty actively engage in professional development under the framework of FQAS throughout their teaching career, reflecting the continuous quality improvement culture at MATC.
+All faculty actively engage in professional learning under the framework of FQAS throughout their teaching career, reflecting the continuous quality improvement culture at MATC.
 Completion of the FQAS cycle is a requirement of employment for all faculty.

 New Hire Requirements: